Philodendron Burle Marx Guide

 Another reason for Browning leaves due to the build-up of salt in the soil.

 During fertilization, salt is added to the soil.
-After several feedings, it can result in excess salt, which can affect plant health.
+After several feedings, it can result in excess salts, which can affect plant health.
 You can remove the salt with a monthly salt flush or as needed.

-Wilting leaves
+Wilting Leaves

 When the plant’s leaves start wilting, it’s a sign of underwatering.
 When a plant is underwatered, it becomes dehydrated.
 Being deprived of water, it must survive and go through photosynthesis.